LARKHOLME GRASSLANDS BRIDGES

 https://www.externalworksindex.co.uk/entry/142412/CTS-Bridges/Waveeffect-bridge-Rossall-Coastal-Defence-Ecology-Park/

-The 11 metre tall grass like sculptures are stencilled with flora, fauna found in the ecology park and these are complimented by three timber totems which stand at 8 metres tall and feature the name of the park in green lettering.
+The 11 metre tall grass like sculptures are stencilled with examples of the specific flora and fauna found in the ecology park.
+These artworks are complimented by three timber totems which stand 8 metres tall and feature the name of the park in green lettering.

 “The tall artworks are way-finders, connecting paths to the promenade and marking pedestrian access points.
 They also link the Rossall section to the Mythic Coast, an artwork trail based on the folklore and myth surrounding our local coastline.